 Setting up a site is super easy on both platforms.
 There are some pros and cons to both sites I mentioned, but generally, this is a great option if you want to offer products and prints with your art but don’t want the hassle of managing a store, storing inventory, dealing with returns or exchanges, and shipping out products.
 You can also choose which product types you want to sell your art on.
 There are no listing fees and there is often a discounted rate for you to purchase your own items from your store.

 You won’t however be able to add any personal touches to the packages shipped out like a thank you note.
 You also can’t collect email addresses from customers, and in some cases, you don’t control your profit on certain items that are offered.
-This option also required a bit of tech knowledge in that you need to make sure that your artwork images are appropriately sized for the size and shape of the product you are offering.
+This option also requires a bit of tech knowledge in that you need to make sure that your artwork images are appropriately sized for the size and shape of the product you are offering.
 There is also no option to use a custom URL unless you just point it to the free one you create with your shop.

 Both Redbubble and Society6 operate in a marketplace format like Etsy so there are chances for your art to be found randomly by people doing a search for a specific item.
 Because there are so many users though, it can also work against you so you still have to promote your shop to get sales.